 In November 2013, Amicus entered into the Revised Agreement with GSK, pursuant to which Amicus has obtained global rights to develop and commercialize migalastat as a monotherapy and in combination with ERT for Fabry disease.
-The Revised Agreement amends and replaces in its entirety the Expanded Agreement entered into between Amicus and GSK in July 2012.
+The Revised Agreement amends and replaces in its entirety the earlier agreement entered into between Amicus and GSK in July 2012.
 Under the terms of the Revised Agreement, there was no upfront payment from Amicus to GSK.
-For migalastat monotherapy, GSK is eligible to receive post-approval and sales-based milestones up to \$40 million, as well as tiered royalties in the mid-teens in eight major markets outside the U.S.
+For migalastat monotherapy, GSK is eligible to receive post-approval and sales-based milestones up to \$40 million, as well as tiered royalties in the midteens in eight major markets outside the U.S. In the second half of 2016, the Company recognized approximately \$0.5 million under the revised agreement with GSK.